Gustav Waldemar Elmen

 Gustav Waldemar Elmen was a Swedish–American researcher.

 Early life

 Gustav Waldemar Elmen was born on 22 December 1876 in Stockholm, Sweden.
 He emigrated to the United States in 1893 and became a U.S. citizen in 1918.

 Career

 As a researcher, he worked at the Bell Telephone Laboratories.
-At Bell Laboratories, he invented magnetic alloys.
+At Bell Laboratories, he invented magnetic alloys such as Permalloy.
 His finding paved the way for high-capacity undersea telegraph lines.

 In 1941, he founded Naval Artillery laboratory.